Research Interests: Computer Architecture, Cognitive Computing Systems, Graphics Processors.

 Antonio Gonzalez received his Ph.D. degree from the Universitat Politècnica de Catalunya (UPC), in Barcelona, Spain, in 1989.
 He joined the faculty of the Computer Architecture Department of UPC in 1986 and became a Full Professor in 2002.
 He was the founding director of the Intel Barcelona Research Center from 2002 to 2014.

 His research has focused on computer architecture, compilers and parallel processing, with a special emphasis on processor microarchitecture and code generation.
-He has published over 380 papers, has given over 120 invited talks, holds 51 patents, has advised 34 PhD theses and has been the principal investigator for 32 research projects in these areas.
-His H-index based on Google Scholar is 55 (October 2019).
+He has published over 380 papers, has given over 130 invited talks, holds 53 patents, has advised 37 PhD theses in these areas.
+His H-index based on Google Scholar is 55 (August 2020).

 Antonio has served as associate editor for five IEEE and ACM journals, program chair for ISCA, MICRO, HPCA, ICS and ISPASS, general chair for MICRO and HPCA, and member of the program committee for more than 130 symposia.

-Antonio’s awards include the award to the best student in computer engineering in Spain graduating in 1986, the 2001 Rosina Ribalta award as the advisor of the best PhD project in Information Technology and Communications, the 2008 Duran Farrell award for research in technology, the 2009 Aritmel National Award of Informatics to the Computer Engineer of the Year, the 2013 “King Jaime I Award” in New Technologies, and the 2014 ICREA Academia award.
-He is recipient of a 2018 ERC Advanced Grant and is an IEEE Fellow.
+Antonio’s awards include the award to the best student in computer engineering in Spain graduating in 1986, the 2001 Rosina Ribalta award as the advisor of the best PhD project in Information Technology and Communications, the 2008 Duran Farrell award for research in technology, the 2009 Aritmel National Award of Informatics to the Computer Engineer of the Year, the 2013 “King Jaime I Award” in New Technologies, and the 2014 and 2019 ICREA Academia award.
+He is a Fellow of IEEE and ACM.